KillianLynch/local-lab-dev/19c cloud world/adb-provision/adb-provision.md

     ![Autonomous Databases console.](./images/adb-no-database.png " ")

 6. If you are using a Free Trial or Always Free account, and you want to use Always Free Resources, you need to be in a region where Always Free Resources are available.
-You can see your current default **region** in the top, right hand corner of the page.
+You can see your current default **region** in the top right-hand corner of the page.

     ![Select region on the far upper-right corner of the page.](./images/adb-select-region.png " ")

 ## Task 2: Create an Oracle Autonomous Database instance